Te Kete Ipurangi Navigation:

 The Problem

-Mary the milk lady had a square milk crate that could hold nine bottles.
-Can she put six bottles into the crate so that no three of them are in a line?
+Hannah has a square crate that can hold nine cartons of milk.
+Can she put six cartons into the crate so that no three of them are in a line?
 If so, in how many ways can she do it?
 If not, why not?

 Teaching Sequence